RustyRoboticsBV/Rusty.Serialization/README.md

 Both the converter and serializer layers can be freely swapped out.
 - The default converter layer has explicit support for various .NET, Godot and Unity data types (see [here](TypeTable.md) for a comprehensive list).
 - The default serializer layer uses a custom serialization format (see below).
-The JSON and XML formats are also supported.
+The JSON and XML formats are also supported, though input must be structured in a way that matches the parser's expectations (see [here](XmlSchema.md) for the XML conventions and [here](JsonSchema.md) for the JSON conventions).

-The following node types are available:
-- Primitives: `null`, `bool`, `int`, `real`, `char`, `string`, `color`, `time`, `binary`, `ref`.
-- Collections: `list`, `dict`, `object`.
-- Metadata: `type`, `id`.

-Of special note are:
-- `type`, which is used to disambiguify polymorphic types.
-- `id` and `ref`, which are used to express reference types.

-Using these nodes, any C# object can be represented unambiguously.

 ## Compact Serialized C# Data
-The module uses a custom serialization format, called Compact Serialized C# Data (CSCD).
-It's a human-readable format that resembles JSON, but adds IDs/references, type labels and a wider variety of literal types.
-This allows it to concisely express C# features that require more verbosity in JSON.
-The format is designed to be compact, general and unambiguous.
+The module uses a custom serialization format called Compact Serialized C# Data (CSCD).
+CSCD is a human-readable format that supports references, type labels and a wide variety of literal types.
+This allows it to concisely represent complex C# objects that would require more verbosity in other formats.
+It is designed to be compact, general and unambiguous.

 Below is an example of a custom serialized object with pretty printing.
 See the specification document [here](FormatSpecification.md) for a more detailed description of the syntax.